-We are exposed to interest rate fluctuations as a result of our revolving line of credit and our term loan with SVB, each of which has a variable rate.
-We do not currently use derivative instruments to alter the interest rate characteristics of any of our debt.
-As of September 30, 2011, the interest rate on the line of credit was 5.5% and the interest rate on the term loan was 6%.
-Based on the principal amount of \$5.5 million outstanding under the term loan as of September 30, 2011, a change in the interest rate by one percentage point for one year would result in a change in our annual interest expense of approximately \$48,000.
+We are exposed to interest rate fluctuations as a result of our term loan and line of credit with SVB each having a variable interest rate.
+However, the loan facility has a minimum fixed interest rate of 6%, which has been the actual interest rate in effect since 2011.
+We do not currently use derivative instruments to alter the interest rate characteristics of our debt.
+For the principal amount of \$4.9 million outstanding under the term loan as of March 31, 2012, a change in the interest rate by one percentage point for one year would result in a change in our annual interest expense of \$41,000.

-Although we believe that these measures are indicative of our sensitivity to interest rate changes, they do not adjust for potential changes in our credit quality, composition of our balance sheet and other business developments that could affect our interest rate exposure.
+Although we believe that this measure is indicative of our sensitivity to interest rate changes, they do not adjust for potential changes in our credit quality, composition of our balance sheet and other business developments that could affect our interest rate exposure.
 Accordingly, no assurances can be given that actual results would not differ materially from the potential outcome simulated by this estimate.